Series

 יב:כב אַךְ כַּאֲשֶׁר יֵאָכֵל אֶת הַצְּבִי וְאֶת הָאַיָּל כֵּן תֹּאכְלֶנּוּ הַטָּמֵא וְהַטָּהוֹר יַחְדָּו יֹאכְלֶנּוּ. יב:כג רַק חֲזַק לְבִלְתִּי אֲכֹל הַדָּם כִּי הַדָּם הוּא הַנָּפֶשׁ וְלֹא תֹאכַל הַנֶּפֶשׁ עִם הַבָּשָׂר.יב:כד לֹא תֹּאכְלֶנּוּ עַל הָאָרֶץ תִּשְׁפְּכֶנּוּ כַּמָּיִם.יב:כה לֹא תֹּאכְלֶנּוּ לְמַעַן יִיטַב לְךָ וּלְבָנֶיךָ אַחֲרֶיךָ כִּי תַעֲשֶׂה הַיָּשָׁר בְּעֵינֵי יְ־הוָה.

-12:22 Indeed, as the deer and the ram are eaten, so may you eat it; together may the impure and the pure eat it.
+12:22 Indeed, as the gazelle and the deer are eaten, so may you eat it; together may the impure and the pure eat it.
 12:23 However, hold fast against eating the blood, because the blood is the life-essence and you may not eat the life-essence with the meat.
 12:24 Do not eat it!
 On the ground shall you dump it, like water.
 12:25 Do not eat it!
 So that it will go well with you and with your children after you when you do what is right in the eyes of YHWH.

 The repeated prohibition (“Do not eat it!”), the motivation (“so that it go well with you…”), and the reference to following Yahweh’s will make up together a classic conclusion.
 But the passage continues, picking up again with what should be done in the case of proper offerings, and concludes a second time — with the very same terms: